 A light sage green dress with horizontal accordion pleats on the bodice was as wild as it got.
 Otherwise, the palette was almost entirely white, except for a few outfits in black and yellow.
 Instead, the focus was on texture, including several looks in a stiff crocodile-pattern fabric.

-Badgley Mischka: Even when they use a restrained hand, Mark Badgley and James Mischka turn out glamorous gowns.
+Badgley Mischka: Even when they use a restrained hand, Mark Badgley and James Mischka turn out elegant and glamorous gowns.

 For spring, they didn't use as many of the beads, crystals and other embellishments that have become their signature, but the dresses were unmistakably theirs, much to the delight of the jet-setters in the front row who gave the designers a standing ovation.

 An eggshell-colored tulle gown with jewels around a plunging V-neck and the waist was soft and sophisticated, and a delicate art deco-style silver tulle vest paired with a long tiered chiffon skirt could only be described as pretty.

 Sharon Stone, their new spokeswoman, would look sleek and sexy in the gold-and-ivory drop-waist gown with silver trim.